kleph/dcos-docs/1.10/installing/development/gui-installer/index.md

 This installation method uses a bootstrap node to administer the DC/OS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DC/OS installation.

-**Important:** Upgrades are not supported with this installation method.
+**Warning:** Upgrades are not supported with this installation method.
+For a list of methods that support upgrading, see [Install DC/OS for Production](/docs/1.10/installing/production/).

 The DC/OS installation creates these folders: